 How to Make Nasturtium Chips

-Nasturtiums are one of our favourite things to grow in the garden.
-We include it in every garden because it helps bring in pollinators, it can act as a pest trap and the entire plant is edible – the leaves, flowers and seeds!
-Plus it is very easy to grow from seed.
+Nasturtiums are one of my favourite things to grow in the garden.
+I include it in every garden because it helps bring in pollinators, it can act as a pest trap and the entire plant is edible – the leaves, flowers and seeds!
+Plus it’s very easy to grow from seed.
+If you are going to add any flower into your garden, make it nasturtium!

 When eaten raw, nasturtium has a light, spicy black pepper flavour to it.
-When it gets cooked, that flavour disappears, however it still has a great flavour.
+When it gets cooked, that flavour disappears, giving a whole new flavour to enjoy.

 Ingredients